 During the 2019 LCA Conference, we will have a several special quests.

 On Sunday morning at 9:45, the speaker at the General Session will be Dr. Clifton Mitchell.
-This will be the second time that LCA has had the privilege or welcoming Dr. Mitchell to the LCA conference.
+This will be the third time that LCA has had the privilege or welcoming Dr. Mitchell to the LCA conference.

 Clifton Mitchell Ph.D., is an international clinical trainer and keynote speaker who has a love for teaching and over 25 years of training experience.
 He delivers practical information in a uniquely entertaining, fast-paced style that is filled with humor and illuminating examples.
 In his latest book, Priming: Programming the Mind for Habit Change and Success, he teaches a scientifically-based system for partnering with the subconscious to eliminate bad habits and create success-advancing behaviors.
 He also demonstrates how to use priming to radically intensify therapeutic communications and improve outcomes.